cs50/cs50.readthedocs.io/zoom.md

 <li>
 <span class="fa-li"><i class="fas fa-check-square"></i></span>
 <strong>
-Display up to 49 participants per screen in Gallery View
+Maximum participants displayed per screen in Gallery View: 49 participants
 </strong>
 <p>
 Check this box in Zoom so that you can see more participants at once.